ydnkka/epilink/README.md

     InfectiousnessParams,
 )

-# Probability that a pair with 2 SNPs and 4 days apart is linked (directly, m=0)
+# Probability that a pair with 2 SNPs and 4 days apart is directly linked (m=0)
 p = estimate_linkage_probability(
     genetic_distance=2,
     sampling_interval=4,